conorotompkins/comparing-datasets/Comparing_Datasets_Tutorial.md

 This lists all the data objects in your environment

+Also check the Environment panel

 The format of data in R is very important

+If the class is not right, your code won't work

 First, check the classes of the columns of roster\_1516